Twickenham URC 7 April 2002

 Rebekah – Lovely to look at, a willing worker, a girl who could have had the pick of any man in Nahor.
 A girl with her own maidservants who did not think it beneath her to make her own visit to the well.
 If she was surprised, as was the Samaritan woman at the well so many years later, to be approached by a stranger and asked for a drink, her response was quick and ready, reflecting Abraham’s response when three strangers had turned up as his tent so many years before.

 “Drink, my lord,” she said, and quickly lowered the jar to her hands and gave him a drink.
-(18) Then there must have been one of those times of life that was really a matter of seconds, but seem like hours.
+(18) Then there must have been one of those times of life that was really a matter of seconds, but seemed like hours.
 Would her offer of a drink for him be all?
 No. He had asked for a sign and got it:

 After she had given him a drink, she said, “I’ll draw water for your camels too, until they have finished drinking.”
 (19)

 I don’t know too much about camels – I did go to a camel farm in Alice Springs once – but I do know that ten camels will drink an awful lot more water than one man.
-It must have been hard work raising all this water.
+It must have been hard work raising all that water.
 The tired traveller looks on at the attractive, hard working girl, so generous of spirit – and is left in no doubt that she was the answer to his prayers and those of his master.
 He offers her gifts as a token of appreciation and asks who she is – she tells him that her grandfather was Abraham’s brother, Nahor.
 For the genealogists amongst you, her unseen husband-to-be is her second cousin once removed.
 This answer could not be better.
 He explains his mission and asks whether the party might stay at her house.

 They go back to her house, to be met by her mother and brother Laban, who willingness to provide hospitality is perhaps due to the display of wealth.
 ‘Sit down and eat’, they say, but the servant refuses, saying that he must first tell what has brought him here.
 My master’s business comes before my personal comfort – a challenge to us today.
 How often do we say this, and how often the opposite?